 This blog shares ideas for using Wixie to meet standards and learning goals with first graders, whether they are learning at school or at home.
 Select the image for each idea or use the text link to open a template you can assign as a teacher, or use as a student, immediately.

-If your child uses Wixie at school, they can log in at home to creating and sharing their learning through a combination of text, images, and voice narration!
+If your child uses Wixie at school, they can log in at home to create and share their learning through a combination of text, images, and voice narration!
 Your child's teacher may even be suggesting activities by assigning templates that will show at the top of your child's Wixie home page.
 (If your child doesn't have Wixie, sign up for a free trial account you can use for 90-days.)

 1. Create a digital greeting

-2. Create a scratch art picture of spring
+2. Create a scratch art picture

-Use the eraser tool in Wixie to create a scratch art picture of spring - log in to Wixie and search "scratch" for a range of scratch art activities.
-Use a template like spring or flowers and erase to create a spring design.
+Search "scratch" for a range of scratch art activities.
+Use a template like spring or flowers and erase to create a spring design. (template)

 3. Learn about artist Piet Mondrian and color in his style

 Dutch painter, Piet Mondrian, is best known for his work that used primary colors, white and black in simplified lines and shapes on canvas.
 Visit the Tate Museum's page about Mondrian with your child to learn about this artist and his work.

 Then use the Mondrian Coloring page in Wixie to create your own version.
 To find it, search "Mondrian" at your student or teacher Wixie home page. (template)